EEC174-Fall24/MiniProjectA1-Kartik/README.md

 ## Pre-Lab: Bounding Boxes & IoU

 Please make sure to complete and commit [PreLab.ipynb](PreLab.ipynb) before lab starts.
 Do not make any commits after.
+*Update*: PreLab will now be a part of the lab due when A1 is due!!
+It is not due before lab.

 You are provided with inital code to read and show [imgs/cat.jpg](imgs/cat.jpg).
 You are also given the ground truth bounding box labels (`gt_box`) in `x, y, w, h` format.
 Please do not change the image.

 ***Note:*** Some of you may have a typo in `PreLab.ipynb` Part 1.
 Please make sure `image_path` is `imgs/cat.jpg` (do not use `cats.jpg`).
 If your PreLab.ipynb is already using `cat.jpg`, please ignore this!